 Q: What are you doing to protect the health and safety of Orange City area residents?

-A: We are asking students to limit their exposure to the Orange City community for the first few weeks.
-This includes not attending local churches or large group events until after Labor Day.
-Students are encouraged to watch local church services online during that time.
+A: We urged students to limit their exposure to the Orange City community for the first few weeks.
+This included not attending local churches or large group events until after Labor Day.
+Students were encouraged to watch local church services online during that time.